Matias-Rossi/thin-ice/README.md

 ## How to play it?

 To run the game, you will need to have the [Wollok IDE](https://www.wollok.org/instalacion/) or the [Wollok CLI](https://github.com/uqbar-project/wollok-cli) installed.
 Simply run the project and the game will start.
 To move use the arrow keys.
 Press 'S' to start the original game song (Will be removed if requested).
 Press 'C' to replace your Puffle for a lovely Carpincho (Capybara).
+Lastly, press 'F' to skip the current level.

 ## Important information